waterophelia/DP-DDcGAN/README.md

 If you want to change the number of generated images or paths for the input images, modify the main.py script

 # Differential Privacy Techniques
 Three main techniques for achieving data privacy have been implemented in this project: input perturbation, intermediate perturbation, and output perturbation.
+For intermediate perturbation, Functional Mechanism and DP-SGD.

 ## Input Perturbation
 To train the model with input perturbation on your dataset, run the main_input.py script with: